 Note that $g_E$ is always an even function, independently of any symmetry property of $E$.
-Lawton~\cite[Corollary~1]{Lawton-1981} implies the following result. \begin{theorem}[Lawton~\cite{Lawton-1981}] Let $n\geq 2$ and $E\subset\R^n$ be a regular compact set and assume that $g_E$ is radially symmetric.
-Then a translation of $E$ is radially symmetric and $E$ is determined by $g_E$, up to translation and reflection, in the class of regular compact sets. \end{theorem} W.~Lawton proves the corresponding result for real-valued $L^2(\R^n)$ functions with compact support as a consequence of a representation formula for entire functions of exponential type such that the modulus of their restriction to $\R^n$ is radially symmetric and in $L^2(\R^n)$.
+Lawton~\cite[Corollary~1]{Lawton-1981} implies the following result. \begin{theorem}[Lawton~\cite{Lawton-1981}] Let $n\geq 2$ and $E\subset\R^n$ be a compact set which is the closure of its interior and assume that $g_E$ is radially symmetric.
+Then a translation of $E$ is radially symmetric and $E$ is determined by $g_E$, up to translation and reflection, in the class of compact sets which are the closure of their interior. \end{theorem} W.~Lawton proves the corresponding result for real-valued $L^2(\R^n)$ functions with compact support as a consequence of a representation formula for entire functions of exponential type such that the modulus of their restriction to $\R^n$ is radially symmetric and in $L^2(\R^n)$.